 MAIN SUBNATIONAL GOVERNMENTS RESPONSIBILITIES.
 The 1992 Constitution has no explicit specific provisions giving local self-government a constitutional foundation.
 However, the Constitutional Court considered that Article 101 on citizen participation in local authority activities was a safeguard for local self-government.
 The Local Government Act dates back to 1994 and has been amended several times to define SNG powers and responsibilities.
 Local governments have three types of competences: mandatory autonomous functions prescribed by laws, autonomous functions performed as voluntary initiatives, and delegated functions on behalf of the State.
 Each type of task has to match its own funding source.
-Local government competences include organisation of public utilities (water supply and sewerage, heating, waste management), local planning, environment, pre-school, primary and secondary education, housing (including housing benefits), social assistance and social services (child care, elderly, disabled), culture, public transport, local roads, etc.
+Local government, pre-school, primary and secondary education, housing (including housing benefits), social assistance and social services (child care, elderly, disabled), culture, public transport, local roads, etc.